aidamouref/Project-Broadway/README.md

 In order to check for the relation between the categorical variables a crosstab of both theaters and shows was performed.
 Usually, Broadway shows are always hosted in the same theatres so it was expected a relationship between these variables.
 When performing looking at the Chi-Squared p-values this is 0, showing that we definitely can reject the null hypothesis (H0: there is no relationship between both variables).
 In order to avoid multicollinearity, variable theatres was dropped (grosses should be more related to shows than to theatres).

-Given the huge amount of unique values in the variable 'show' (n=1,122 in 'shows') this variable was treated in order to be included in the model.
+Given the huge amount of unique values in the variable 'show' (n=1,122) this variable was treated in order to be included in the model.

 A new variable called 'musical_type' was created to classify shows into one of the following categories:

 - Legit: classically voiced singing with characteristics of nice rounded vowels, clear diction, lots of vibrato, smooth transitions, beautiful sustained notes and vocal flexibility.

-- Mixed: if the shows feature diverse musical influences, from Classical to Pop/Rock and everything in between.
+- Mixed: if the shows feature diverse musical influences, everything in between Classical to Pop-Rock.

-- Pop-Rock:decidedly pop/rock influenced, though that still covers a broad range of styles.
+- Pop-Rock: decidedly pop/rock influenced, though that still covers a broad range of styles.

 - Other: shows that do not fall into any of the mentioned categories.

-Acknowledging that the other category includes too many musicals.
+Please note that the 'other' category includes too many different types of musicals.
 Further exhaustive research on musical categories to better classify shows.

 ```Python
 df_grosses.musical_type.value_counts()